 Final Thoughts

 From nonprofit organizations to lingerie brands, this list shows that viral marketing is possible in any industry.
-Through strong customer understanding and aptly-timed campaigns, you too can emulate these successes.
+Through strong customer understanding and aptly-timed marketing campaigns, you too can emulate these successes.